jgadsden/musescore-tin-whistle/README.md

 Once a tin whistle staff is added to the score there is no need to keep the instrument file `tin-whistle.xml` in the 'Instrument List 2' extension.

-In the examples directory there is an example score showing all High Tin Whistle staves.
+The score `tin_whistle_range_test.mscz` is an example score showing all the High Tin Whistle staves.